y0ta8/crypto-challenge/README.md

 - Integrated Playfair Cipher into the CLI menu with interactive support
 - Users can now encrypt/decrypt using the `PF` option directly from the CLI

+### ✅ Day 10: 🔐 Affine Cipher (Encryption & Decryption)
+- Implemented Affine Cipher for both encryption and decryption.
+- Integrated Affine Cipher into the main CLI tool with input validation for keys.
+- Updated help menu to include 'A' option for Affine Cipher.

 ---

 ## Usage